 Natural and sustainable options

-If you are looking to create a country, natural ambience then wooden stair rods such as the Tudor are worth considering.
+If you are looking to create a natural ambience, then wooden stair rods such as the Tudor are worth considering.
 Primarily made from sustainable wood, they have the added interest of having a flat face rather than the more common spherical rod.

-This has always been a tricky aspect when you have a carpet runner and it’s worth working it out and then going away and double-checking your answer!
-There are two different ways of measuring the length of carpet rod to be ordered and it depends on the manufacturer and design as to which you need to do.
+There are two different ways of measuring the length of carpet rod to be ordered and it depends on the manufacturer and design of rod you have chosen as to which you need to do.

 The Homepride and Jubilee ranges of runner rods are pre-made in four stock lengths.
 You choose the appropriate one, based on the total width of your stair runner.